B2B Influencer Marketing Strategy: The Guide for Success in 2023

 Here’s why reference is essential.

 Imagine analyzing 5G influencers and identifying the top five you plan to work with on an upcoming product launch.
-They all have huge communities, they all talk about 5G, and when they talk about 5G, they get excellent engagement from their followers.
-Four of the five influencers have been mentioned in the media, by other influencers, and by various audiences.
+They all have huge communities and talk about 5G, and when they talk about 5G, they get excellent engagement from their followers.
+Four of the five influencers have been mentioned by other influencers and various audiences in the media.
 The question is: Do you work with the one influencer that hasn’t been referenced by anyone else?
 It depends.

 Everyone defines and values influence differently.
 Some view reach and engagement as the ultimate data point when activating influencer marketing campaigns.
 Others are more rigorous with data and demand to see how a B2B influencer program delivers business value through sales and leads.
 The key is to align your influencer marketing strategy to the B2B sales funnel.